easytarget/MQ-Pro-IO/README.md

 ```
 Notes:
 - `UART0` maps by default to gpio pins 8 and 10 (*PB8* and *PB9*) is the used for the system console by default at boot and you should expect data on it during boot even if you disable it in the device tree as the kernel starts.
+- `UART1` is normally used by the bluetooth adapter, enabling it here will disable bluetooth.
 - `UART1` and `UART3` have flow control lines (rts and cts) available
 - some pins do not map to any UART devices

 ## References
-I have a copy of the MQ PRO schematic and the AllWinner D1 datasheet in the [references](./reference) folder.
+There are reference copies of the MQ PRO schematic and the AllWinner D1 datasheet in the [references](./reference) folder.

 Online:
 * https://mangopi.org/mangopi_mqpro